Château Olivier Pessac-Léognan rouge 2019 - Grand Cru Classé de Graves (Magnum)

 Wine rated (2021 guide) 90/100

-Finesse was already Olivier's signature during the Primeurs tasting.
-It remains delicate and elegant, displaying aromas of red berries followed by a hint of mint.
-Its delicious, velvety character on the palate makes it very accessible, while its acidic structure contributes to a pleasant freshness.
+Olivier’s signature style was already evident during the en primeur tasting.
+It remains delicate and elegant, with aromas of red berries followed by a hint of mint.
+Its rich, velvety character on the palate makes it very approachable, and its acidic structure adds a pleasant freshness.
 An elegant and flavorful wine.

 Vert de Vin